Social Media Challenges: The Good, the Bad, the Ugly

 - Friend your teen on social media platforms.
 Stay in touch with what goes on in their day-to-day lives on social.
 Keep in mind that it’s possible for your teen to selectively filter which of their “stories” content on Instagram you can see.

-- Secure and monitor medicines to prevent teen misuse, especially when they are home more often due to the COVID-19 pandemic and may be more likely to experiment.
+- Secure and monitor medicines to prevent teen misuse.
 If you think your teen is experiencing an overdose, contact Poison Control (1-800-222-1222) or seek medical attention immediately.
 Check whether substances with misuse potential may be hiding in your medicine cabinet now, starting with this guide.

 Increased awareness can only mean increased prevention.
 Join us in the fight against teen cough medicine abuse by exploring and sharing our free resources.